 Are we crazy?
 Would this quiz maker customer support approach work at your company?
 Let us know via support chat or at firstname.lastname@example.org.

-My co-founder Mike Hawkins was hiking up steep Blencathra in the UK’s Lake District this past Saturday – and responded to a new customer in under 30 seconds.
+PS.
+One other example – my co-founder Mike Hawkins was recently hiking up steep Blencathra mountain in the UK’s Lake District – and responded to a new customer in under 30 seconds.

 (Of course, personally, I just think Mike was happy for the excuse to take a break!) 😉